Skip to main content

 pass

-elif event['type'] == 'asset.updated':
+elif event['type'] == 'asset.status.changed':

-# Handle asset update
+# Handle asset state change

 pass